TheLancashireman/synthesiser/noise-generator/README.md

 A 64-bit LFSR generates a pseudo-random bit stream.
 The bit stream repeats after 2^64-1 bits.

-The bits have a frequency of approximately 500 kHz
+The bits have a bit rate of approximately 240 kHz when clocking the ATtiny at 9.6 MHz

 ## Circuit diagram